 As can be seen below (Figure 8.6.1a) the geotextile fines barrier behind the wall extends to approximately RL 3.3.
 This is because it is not practicable to effectively pin the backing geotextile behind the armour layer, where it would be visible and detract from amenity.
 Providing a geotextile to a higher elevation (say RL 4.0) would effectively require an increase in both wall footprint and crest height, such that the wall underlayer reached this level.
 This is not considered to be necessary, given demonstrated reasonable performance of lower specification structures on the subject coastline.
 Given the height of the geotextile level above both MHWS and the more extreme water levels, this 700mm section of wall above the geotextile is considered likely to be subject to swash and uprush only, rather than inundation below the static water level.
-Given the gaps between this top armour layer and assist in retention of sand in this location.
+Given the proposal to establish dune planting to the upper slope, these species are likely to send shoots down into the gaps between this top armour layer and assist in retention of sand in this location.
 Accordingly, the risk of large-scale erosion of dune sands from behind this upper armour, above the geotextile level, is considered to be low.